Phoenix (spacecraft): Surface chemistry

+Possible extremophile contamination

+A 2025 study found 26 new extremophile bacteria species in the cleanrooms that were used to build the Phoenix lander.
+It is possible that some of these species can survive in space.

 Phoenix DVD

 Attached to the deck of the lander (next to the US flag) is a special DVD compiled by The Planetary Society.
 The disc contains Visions of Mars, a multimedia collection of literature and art about the Red Planet.
 Works include the text of H.G.
-Wells' 1897 novel War of the Worlds (and the 1938 radio broadcast by Orson Welles), Percival Lowell's 1908 book Mars as the Abode of Life with a map of his proposed canals, Ray Bradbury's 1950 novel The Martian Chronicles, and Kim Stanley Robinson's 1993 novel Green Mars.
+Wells's 1897 novel War of the Worlds (and the 1938 radio broadcast by Orson Welles), Percival Lowell's 1908 book Mars as the Abode of Life with a map of his proposed canals, Ray Bradbury's 1950 novel The Martian Chronicles, and Kim Stanley Robinson's 1993 novel Green Mars.
 There are also messages directly addressed to future Martian visitors or settlers from, among others, Carl Sagan and Arthur C. Clarke.
 In 2006, The Planetary Society collected a quarter of a million names submitted through the Internet and placed them on the disc, which claims, on the front, to be "the first library on Mars."
 This DVD is made of a special silica glass designed to withstand the Martian environment, lasting for hundreds (if not thousands) of years on the surface while it awaits retrieval by future explorers.
 This is similar in concept to the Voyager Golden Record that was sent on the Voyager 1 and Voyager 2 missions.

 The text just below the center of the disk reads:

 A previous CD version was supposed to have been sent with the Russian spacecraft Mars 94, intended to land on Mars in Fall 1995.